amyrhoda/deep-thoughts/_posts/2022-05-06-on-friendship.md

 #### 1. You need to live geographically close to at least some of your friends.

-Sometimes you just need someone to be by your side, in a way that a phone call or an online-ordered gift just can't substitute for.
+Sometimes you just need someone to be by your side, in a way that a phone call or an online-ordered gift can't substitute for.

 I learned this during the beginning of the pandemic, when we were sharing flour and sourdough starter and the desperate joy of a front-yard conversation shouted across two meters of social distance.